MathematicGuy/RemoteObsidian/Artificial Intelligence/Lesson 2 - Probability Distributions.md

 ![[Pasted image 20241028102839.png]]![[Pasted image 20241028104001.png]]

 # Binomial Distribution
++ ?
+Binomial Distribution is a **prob distribution that describe the number of success in $n$ independent Bernoulli trials**, each with the same probability of success $p$.
+note: Bernoulli trials is a single experiment or **event that has exactly 2 possible outcomes**: success (1) or failure (0).

 **An Example:** given 5 coins, there $5!$ total possible outcome.
 ![[Pasted image 20241028104232.png]]
 $5!:$ number of ways you can order five coins